athenarc/experimental-analysis-of-value-linking/README.md

 ---
 ## Value Reference Detection with LLM

 In order to run value reference detection locally with an LLM, you would typically need to configure Ollama.
 However, this repository already includes a precomputed file (stored in the `assets` directory) containing value references for each NLQ, generated using **Llama:3.1 70B**.
 Consequently, you do **not** need to perform any LLM inference when running the experiments.
 A dedicated class has been implemented and is utilized by the scripts to automatically handle the stored value references.
+If you still wish to run the LLM detection on-the-fly, update your Ollama configuration as in `LLMExtractor` and replace the `DictionaryExtractor` with `LLMExtractor` in the code.
+This will enable the real-time generation of value references through your local LLM setup.

 ## Running the Experiments